silent-striker/Learning/Python/basics.md

     -   _Creation_ of _array_ requires _array module_, array.array(code, list)

 -   We can add elements from one list to another by the use of _+_ and _+=_, list_1 +/+= list_2

+-   **Handling precision in Python**:
+    -   We can use "%" → %0.2f means upto 2 decimals for a float value
+    -   We can use round(value, decimal_points) function
+        -   Ex: round(value, 2) → round value till 2 decimal points
+    -   We can use str.format() → "{0.2f}".format(value) means rounding value till 2 decimals.